PaulApivat/paulapivat/content/post/before_crypto/index.md

 2. Social enterprises might be more of a bandaid to a systemic problem of underfunding public goods.

 By the 2017, I was looking for a change and bought BTC & ETH at the market top.
-I spent the next year absorbing white papers and attending conferences (Deconomy in Korea, Ethereum Community Conference in Toronto).
+I spent the next year absorbing white papers and attending conferences ([Deconomy in Korea](https://deconomy.com/deconomy-2018-recap/), [Community Ethereum Conference in Toronto](https://2018.edcon.io/)).
 Despite the market crash, I knew permissionless, censorship resistant, public networks were here to stay.

 Having skin in the game got me down the rabbit hole.
 The interdisciplinary nature of the industry kept me staying.
 Crypto appeared to have implications for multiple strands in my life from economics, to software and data, to organizing and coordination, the intellectual stimulation of was endless.